 Find more information on our Most Satisfied Customers ratings.

 TPG caters to both 4G-only and 5G customers with a small selection of home wireless plans, all of which come with unlimited data and no activation or setup fees.
 4G plans are slightly cheaper than 5G, but TPG does offer two 5G speed tiers at differing prices.
-All plans are month-to-month and feature an included modem, which is yours to keep if you stay connected for a minimum term.
-Coverage is offered on the Vodafone 4G and 5G networks.
+All plans are month-to-month and a modem is included on your plan for $0.
+However, you may need to return the modem or pay a fee if you cancel your 5G home wireless plan before 36 months.

 The following table shows a selection of published TPG 5G home broadband plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest.
 This is a selection of products with links to a referral partner.